The River Hamble

 Port Hamble Marina

 Port Hamble Marina is on the River Hamble, right in the heart of the South Coast's sailing scene.
 With thousands of visitors every year, this busy marina is popular with racing enthusiasts and cruising vessels looking for an exciting atmosphere.
-The picturesque Hamble village, with its inviting pubs and restaurants, is only a few minutes’ walk away.
+The picturesque Hamble Village, with its inviting pubs and restaurants, is only a few minutes’ walk away.
 Our easily-accessible fuel berth sells both petrol and diesel seven days a week, with late-night opening in summer.

 Contact: Port Hamble Marina, Satchell Lane, Hamble, Southampton, SO31 4QD.
 Tel: 02380 452741.
 VHF Ch 80 www.porthamblemarina.co.uk